 Since you have already made the conscious decision to sit down and hammer out a budget, it would be best to do it all properly in one go.
 This means going through old bank statements and credit card statements.
 Thanks to readily accessible e-statements this should only require tracking down your online login details for each to then access the last 12 months’ worth of expenses.

 Statements in hand, sit down and compile each regular monthly payment.
-This includes utilizes, rent, mortgage, cell phones, internet, gym memberships, car payments, insurance, child care, student loans, etc. The easiest method is to compile these monthly expenditures on an excel spreadsheet, allowing you then sort by type or priority.
+This includes utilizes, rent, mortgage, cell phones, internet, gym memberships, car payments, life and health insurance, child care, student loans, etc. The easiest method is to compile these monthly expenditures on an excel spreadsheet, allowing you then sort by type or priority.
 The amount of the expense may not be the same each month, in which case simply take an average approximation of the regular expenditure.

 The next step is to track down all the irregular expenditures throughout the year.
 This includes big one-off purchases, such as residence or car tax, children’s school fees, vacations, charitable giving, etc. This may require some digging and thinking, but you should be able to come up with a rough figure of total expenditure for the year on each of these major items.
-Then, divide all the total figures by 12 to arrive at an approximate monthly average impact for these irregular but major expenses in your budget.
+Then, divide all the total figures by 12 to arrive at an approximate monthly average impact for these irregular but major expenses in your Japan budget.

 Combing through the bank statements to compile the bigger expenses above should also give you the opportunity to see inside your spending habits with regards to smaller ticket items like clothes shopping, dining out, gifts, or other entertainment.
 Take some time to get an approximation for the average amount spent on these miscellaneous lifestyle purchases, and categorize them by type for an average amount each month.
 You may find that the “small” purchases in fact add up rather quickly to a level of spending that is more than you had anticipated.